briansunter/site/site/notes/nueromancer.md

  We have sealed ourselves away behind our money, growing inward, generating a seamless universe of self.
 The Villa Straylight knows no sky, recorded or otherwise.
 At the Villa's silicon core is a small room, the only rectilinear chamber in the complex.
 Here, on a plain pedestal of glass, rests an ornate bust, platinum and cloisonne, studded with lapis and pearl.
 The bright marbles of its eyes were cut from the synthetic ruby viewport of the ship that brought the first Tessier up the well, and returned for the first Ashpool…

 ## Notes
+- Winner of the Hugo, Nebula, and Philip K. Dick Awards
+- William Gibson popularised the term ‘cyberspace’